HackTricks-wiki/hacktricks/reversing/reversing-tools-basic-methods/README.md

 For Delphi compiled binaries you can use [https://github.com/crypto2011/IDR](https://github.com/crypto2011/IDR)

-I you have to reverse a Delphi binary I would suggest you to use the IDA plugin [https://github.com/Coldzer0/IDA-For-Delphi](https://github.com/Coldzer0/IDA-For-Delphi)
+If you have to reverse a Delphi binary I would suggest you to use the IDA plugin [https://github.com/Coldzer0/IDA-For-Delphi](https://github.com/Coldzer0/IDA-For-Delphi)

 Just press **ATL+f7** (import python plugin in IDA) and select the python plugin.